mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/digitally-signing-plugins-for-zoo.md

 ## Sign Your Plugins

-Now that you have a personal information exchange (*.pfx*), you can use it to sign Zoo and Rhino plugins.
+Now that you have a personal information exchange (*.pfx*), you can use it to sign LAN Zoo and Rhino plugins.

 1. Open a *Visual Studio Command Prompt*.
 2. Use *Signtool.exe*, with the following syntax, to digitally sign your plugins...